ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

-# Session : Opening a Session
+# Session: Opening a Session

 To open synchronous session use the `OpenSession` method from `DocumentStore` or `OpenAsyncSession` if you prefer working in an asynchronous manner.